Scold's bridle

-A scold's bridle, sometimes called a witch's bridle, a gossip's bridle, a brank's bridle, or simply branks, was an instrument of punishment, as a form of public humiliation.
-It was an iron muzzle in an iron framework that enclosed the head (although some bridles were masks that depicted suffering).
-A bridle-bit (or curb-plate), about 2 × 1 in in size, was slid into the mouth and pressed down on top of the tongue, often with a spike on the tongue, as a compress.
-It functioned to silence the wearer from speaking entirely, to prevent the women from nagging.
-The scold's bridle was used on women.
-This prevented speaking and resulted in many unpleasant side effects for the wearer, including excessive salivation and fatigue in the mouth.
+A scold's bridle, sometimes called a witch's bridle, a gossip's bridle, a brank's bridle, or simply branks, was an instrument of punishment used as a form of public humiliation.

+It consisted of an iron muzzle in an iron framework that enclosed the head (although some bridles were masks that depicted suffering).
+A bridle-bit (or curb-plate), about 2 × 1 in in size, was slid into the mouth and pressed down on top of the tongue, often with a spike, used as a compress.
+This prevented speaking and resulted in many unpleasant side effects for the wearer, including excessive salivation and fatigue of the mouth.

+The scold's bridle was used on women, the counterpart of the stocks and pillory used to punish men.